-Rule 4.7 Official Document
+Rule 4.6 - Official Document

-- (a) The district clerk's file for a particular case may contain a combination of electronically-filed documents and traditionally-filed documents. - (b) The district clerk may maintain and make available electronically-filed documents in any manner allowed by law.
+- (a) The County Clerk's file for a particular case may contain a combination of electronically filed documents and traditionally filed documents. - (b) The County Clerk may maintain and make available electronically filed documents in any manner allowed by law.

-Rule 4.8 E-mail Address Required
+Rule 4.7 - E-mail Address Required

-In addition to the information required on a pleading by TEX.
-R. CIV.
-P. 57, a filer must include an e-mail address on any electronically-filed document.
+In addition to the information required on a pleading by Texas Rule of Civil Procedure 76a 57, a filer must include an e-mail address on any electronically filed document.

-Rule 4.9 Document Format
+Rule 4.8 - Document Format

-- (a) Electronically-filed documents must be computer-formatted as specified by TexasOnline.
-Electronically-filed documents must also be formatted for printing on 8 1⁄2-inch by 11-inch paper. - (b) An electronically-filed pleading is deemed to comply with TEX.
-R. CIV.
-P. 45.
+- (a) Electronically filed documents must be computer-formatted as specified by TexasOnline.
+Electronically filed documents must also be formatted for printing on 81⁄2-inch by 11-inch paper. - (b) An electronically filed pleading is deemed to comply with Texas Rule of Civil Procedure 45.

-PART 5.
-SERVICE OF DOCUMENTS OTHER THAN CITATION
+PART 5. - SERVICE OF DOCUMENTS OTHER THAN CITATION

-Rule 5.1 Electronic Service of Documents Permissible
+Rule 5.1 - Electronic Service of Documents Permissible

-- (a) In addition to the methods of serving documents (other than the citation to be served upon the filing of a cause of action) set forth in TEX.
-R. CIV.
-P. 21a, a filer may serve documents upon another party in the case by electronically transmitting the document to that party at the party's email address.
-Service in such a manner is known as 'Electronic service,' and is permissible in the circumstances set out in paragraph (b) below. - (b) Documents may be electronically served upon a party only where that party has agreed, in writing, to receive electronic service in that case.
-The clerk shall adopt a standard form of agreement which provides that the party has agreed to electronically accept service, sets out the e-mail address where service should be sent, and informs the party of the right to rescind the agreement by subsequent notice to the court.
-The agreement must be filed with the court and the form must be served on all other parties. - (c) By virtue of electronically filing a document or serving a document or by agreeing to accept service, a filer additionally agrees to provide information regarding any change in his or her e-mail address to TexasOnline, the district clerk, and all parties in the case. - (d) A party who electronically files a document is not required to electronically serve documents upon other parties.
-Electronic service of documents is an optional method of service. - (e) A filer may electronically serve a document in instances where the document is traditionally filed as well as in instances where the document is electronically filed.
+- (a) In addition to the methods of serving documents (other than the citation to be served upon the filing of a cause of action) set forth in Texas Rule of Civil Procedure 21a, a filer may serve documents upon another party in the case by electronically transmitting the document to that party at the party's email address.
+Service in such a manner is known as 'Electronic service," and is permissible in the circumstances set out in paragraph (b) below. - (b) Documents may be electronically served upon a party only where that party has agreed to receive electronic service or where the court has ordered the parties to electronically serve documents. - (c) By virtue of electronically filing a document or serving a document or by agreeing to accept service, a filer additionally agrees to provide information regarding any change in his or her e-mail address to TexasOnline, the County Clerk, and all parties in the case. - (d) A party who electronically files a document is not required to electronically serve documents upon other parties unless the court has ordered the parties to electronically serve documents. - (e) A filer may electronically serve a document in instances where the document is traditionally filed as well as in instances where the document is electronically filed.

-Rule 5.2 Completion of Service and Date of Service
+Rule 5.2 - Completion of Service and Date of Service

-- (a) Electronic service shall be complete upon transmission of the document by the filer to the party at the party's e-mail address. - (b) Except as provided by subsection (c) below, the date of service shall be the date the electronic service is complete.

-(c) When electronic service is complete after 5:00 p.m. (recipient's time), then the date of service shall be deemed to be the next day that is not a Saturday, Sunday or legal holiday.
+- (a) Electronic service shall be complete upon transmission of the document by the filer to the party at the party's e-mail address. - (b) Except as provided by subsection (c) below, the date of service shall be the date the electronic service is complete. - (c) When electronic service is complete after 5:00 p.m. (recipient's time), then the date of service shall be deemed to be the next day that is not a Saturday, Sunday or legal holiday.

-Rule 5.3 Time for Action After Service
+Rule 5.3 - Time for Action After Service